Your air conditioner isn't built for this heat. 5 tips can boost performance

 Don't fool with the thermostat.
 Set it at a desired, comfortable temperature — say, 72 degrees F — and leave it alone.
 "If you keep it at a low level just running all the time, it is far more efficient" than throttling the thermostat, according to Garimella.

 Clean filters and the coils on the outdoor heat exchanger.
-Dirty filters impede air flow, and dusty coils make it harder for the heat exchanger to work efficiently, he says.
+Dirty filters impede air flow, and dusty coils make it harder for the heat exchanger to work efficiently.
+"A lot of people do not maintain their basic unit.
+If you can keep a real good clean outdoor coil, it definitely helps the air conditioner remove the heat," Barry says.

 Turn off heat-producing appliances.
 "During the hottest part of the day, turn off anything that produces heat such as stoves, dishwashers, lights, etc.," according to Fritts, a heating and air conditioning company based in Georgia.